raspberrypi/documentation/configuration/config-txt/video.md

 Configures the strength of the HDMI signals.
 The minimum value is `0` and the maximum is `11`.

 The default value for Pi 1 models A and B is `2`; for the Pi Zero, Pi 1 Model B+, Pi 2, and Pi 3 the default is `5`.

-This option has no effect on the Raspberry Pi 4.
+**Note:** This option has no effect on the Raspberry Pi 4.

 If you are seeing HDMI issues, such as speckling or interference, then try `7`.
 Very long HDMI cables may need up to `11`, but values this high should not be used unless absolutely necessary.